 Students may choose to enroll in one, two, or three of the following classes:

-- M16 Comparative Corporations - 2 credits
+- M29 - International and Comparative Women's Rights Law - 2 credits

 A survey of European human rights and freedoms, both under the European Convention of Human Rights and the legal system of the European Union.
 Special attention shall be devoted to differences in the legal framework and techniques used under the two European systems, as well as its main enforcers: the European Court of Human Rights in Strasbourg, and the Court of Justice of the European Union in Luxembourg.

-An introduction to the European Union (EU) legal system and the political work of its institutions, with an appendix on NAFTA.
-The course studies EU decision-making, focusing on the Commission, the Council and European Parliament.
-Attention will be given to the Community's system of legal remedies and the European Court of Justice, its constitutional principles, and the expansion of Community powers.
-Finally, the course covers rules on free movement of goods inside the European market.
+An introduction to the European Union (EU) legal system and the political work of its institutions.
+The course studies EU decision-making, focusing on the distribution of power between the member states and the EU, the Commission, the Council and European Parliament.
+Attention will be given to the community's system of legal remedies and the European Court of Justice, its constitutional principles, and the expansion of community powers.
+Finally, the course covers the European Common Market, rules on free movement of goods inside Europe, and NAFTA.